denisrobert/VectorER/README.md

-* Scoring is vectorized over the candidate batch (single Jaro-Winkler / edit- distance / date-parse pass per comparison, threshold levels read cached score arrays), so the incremental path is sub-millisecond per query and the batch path scores tens of thousands of canopy pairs per second in pure Python + NumPy.
+* Scoring is vectorized over the candidate batch (single Jaro-Winkler / edit- distance / date-parse pass per comparison, threshold levels read cached score arrays), so the incremental path is sub-millisecond per query and the batch path scores tens of thousands of canopy pairs in pure Python + NumPy.